 Contra dance is a type of American social dancing with roots in English, Scottish, and Irish traditions.
-The basic formation (called a ‘set’) is two long lines of dancers with the men in one line and their partners facing them in the other line.
+The basic formation (called a ‘set’) is two long lines of dancers, partners across from each other.
 A caller teaches the figures of each dance before it begins, then cues the dancers the first several times through the dance.

-Couples dance the figures with the couple next to them.
+Partners dance the figures with the couple next to them.
 They then leave that couple and move to the next couple in the set, repeating the same figures with the new couple.
-This progression is repeated several times over the span of the dance.
-Through the natural progression of the dance each couple and each person dances with everyone else in their set—and the sets can be the length of the hall.
+This progression from one couple to the next is repeated several times over the span of the dance so that each couple and each person dances with everyone else in their set—and the sets can be the length of the hall.

 No lessons are required, as each individual dance is taught before it begins.
 Plus, there are only about 20 moves to learn.
 For those who would like a little more instruction, we offer a newcomers' orientation about 15 minutes before the start of a regular dance.